Welcome to the Juneau District Office of the Cooperative Extension!

 To help people meet challenges and create lasting solutions, the Juneau staff and agents offer programs throughout Southeast Alaska.
 We are constantly working to “take the University to the people” and engage with the people of Southeast to identify and meet the needs of our many and diverse communities.

 Dial gauges on pressure canners need to be tested for accuracy every year.
-This free service is offered at the Extension office.
-Sarah will be available to test your gauges after August 19th.
+This free service is offered at the Juneau Extension office.
 You don't have to bring your whole canner in, but the gauge can still be attached to your lid.
-Please call ahead to ensure someone is in to test your guage, 523-3280 or you're welcome to drop it off and pick it up at a later date/time.
+Please call ahead to ensure someone is in to test your gauge, 523-3280 or you're welcome to drop it off and pick it up at a later date/time.

 Sarah Lewis wants kale and kids to have a party!!